 Section 30130—Designated Depositaries

-Fiscal Service is responsible for designating international depositaries for the U.S. Government.
+Fiscal Service is responsible for designating domestic and international depositaries for the U.S. Government.
 Fiscal Service bases the selection on the requesting Agency’s recommendation and submission of supporting documents and each bank’s compliance with Office of Foreign Assets Control (OFAC) and Anti-Money Laundering (AML) regulations.
 Fiscal Service reserves the right to reject or rescind a depositary designation when it believes it is in the best interest of the Treasury to do so for any reason.
 All agencies requiring a local currency operating account, and in rare instances, a U.S. dollar account, must formally ask Fiscal Service to approve and designate a financial institution for that account.
 To be considered, a financial institution must be in compliance with all applicable OFAC requirements and AML regulations.
 At Treasury’s discretion, other types of legal findings against a bank will be considered as part of the review process and may be cause for denying a bank’s designation.
 The approval request should include, at a minimum:

 Requests for U.S. dollar accounts must include supporting documents indicating that a commitment to pledge collateral was requested from the bank recommended for selection.
 If the bank agrees to pledge collateral with the Federal Reserve Bank, the Agency may request a U.S. dollar operating account; if the bank refuses, the Agency may only request a U.S. dollar zero-balance account.